Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 In the past, oral contraceptives were suggested in the treatment of bone loss related to amenorrhea.
 However, this practice is no longer recommended because of its potential to mask the underlying reason for menstrual dysfunction (energy imbalance) and delay the required treatment (increasing caloric intake and weight gain).
 Furthermore, research suggests that even with hormone therapy, impaired bone mineral density persists among ballet dancers, suggesting other factors at play beyond just estrogen insufficiencies.

 Preliminary research suggests a potential association between transdermal estrogen (an estrogen patch) and improvements in bone mineral density.
 However, this too remains debatable and inconclusive.
-If concerned, dancers should consult with a trusted medical doctor prior to starting supplemental estrogen and work with a Registered Dietitian Nutritionist to ensure energy balance is being promoted.
+If concerned, dancers should consult with a trusted medical doctor before starting supplemental estrogen and work with a Registered Dietitian Nutritionist to ensure energy balance is being promoted.